CumulusNetworks/docs/content/cumulus-linux-50/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 ### How Does Cumulus Linux use FEC?

-A Spectrum switch enables FEC automatically when it powers up; that is, the setting is `fec auto`.
+A Spectrum switch enables FEC automatically when it powers up.
 The port firmware tests and determines the correct FEC mode to bring the link up with the neighbor.
 It is possible to get a link up to a Spectrum switch without enabling FEC on the remote device as the switch eventually finds a working combination to the neighbor without FEC.

 The following sections describe how to show the current FEC mode, and to enable and disable FEC.